-Please Make Donations and make countless Adverts @ myswissdream international, thank you.
+Please Make Donations And Sell World Wide Or make countless Adverts @ Myswissdream International, Thank You.

 The Protagonists: l-r, ex-president Dawda Jawara, Kukoie Samba Sanyang, ex-Senegalese president Abdou Diouf